bvisness/re-regex/README.md

 An experiment in making composable and friendly regular expressions.

+Watch the video of me creating this project: https://youtu.be/DJyFUzqcSvE

 ## What's the idea?

 Say you're parsing something like XML.
 You're looking for tags with some number of arguments, that might or might not be quoted.
 Example: